JulianG/juliangaramendy.dev/content/blog/monorepo-demo/index.md

 The demo repository is: [https://github.com/JulianG/monorepo-demo](https://github.com/JulianG/monorepo-demo)

-Here are some articles I read while creating it.
+Here are some articles I read while creating it:

 - [Setting up a monorepo with Lerna for a TypeScript project](https://blog.logrocket.com/setting-up-a-monorepo-with-lerna-for-a-typescript-project-b6a81fe8e4f8/) (Sept 2018)
 - [Typescript: Working with Paths, Packages and Yarn Workspaces](https://medium.com/@rossbulat/typescript-working-with-paths-packages-and-yarn-workspaces-6fbc7087b325) (June 2019)